 Like most liability coverage, D&O is a “claims-made” coverage, meaning that it covers claims made within the lifespan of the policy, not claims arising from the policy period after the policy has ended.

-There are three key types of insuring agreements in D&O.
+There are three key types of insuring agreements in D&O:

 Who does D&O insurance protect?